renzenicolai/uboot-pine64-clusterboard-instructions/Baseboard SPI flash/README.md

 The included configuration stores it's environment on the SPI flash.

-## Partitioning and writing to the SPI flash
+## Partitioning and writing to the SPI flash from Linux

 First install the `mtd-utils` package, then run the following commands: